scandycuz/javascript-project/proposal.md

 ### Wireframes

-This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
-Game controls will include Start, Pause, Reset buttons, as well controls to move the firing 'cannon' left and right and to fire.
+This app will consist of a single screen with game board, information about keybindings for game controls, and nav links to the Github, my LinkedIn, and the About modal.
+Game controls will include Start, Pause, and Restart, as well moving the firing 'cannon' left and right and firing.

 ![wireframes](images/game_wireframe.jpg)